Market researchers can be creative. No really! We can be.

 In this blog post, our market research company defines journey mapping, the importance of journey maps, and the process of creating a data-driven journey map.

-First things first, let's share a brief definition of journey mapping.
+First things first, let's share a brief definition.

 It is a technique used in market research, customer experience (CX) surveys, marketing strategy, and operations to help outline all of the potential touchpoints a customer or potential customer has on their path to purchase a product or service.

-Journey mapping forces brands to think about market research differently.
-Not as a single solution, but as a service that integrates all facets of an organization.
+In a sense, journey mapping forces brands to think about their marketing and sales strategy differently.
+Not as a single component, but as a service that integrates all facets of an organization.

 For example, pick an airline company.
 Delta.
 Southwest.
 Jet Blue.
 You choose.